Contact Us After Hours

 Achieving rapid snow melting through synthetic fibers requires specific turf characteristics to ensure efficient heat transfer.

-Pro Tip: To maximize efficiency, the turf must be installed with 100% surface contact.
-We recommend activating the system 2–4 hours before a storm to preheat the slab, ensuring snow melts on contact.
+Pro Tip: Ensure 100% surface contact between the turf and the concrete base.
+We recommend activating the system 2–4 hours before a storm to preheat the slab for optimal performance.

 Featured Products